The Bank of Mum and Dad Part 1

 Over the last 20 years, in a rather peculiar Ponzi way, the BOMAD became the lender that recycled the profits that Mum and Dad had made through higher property prices, to their children, thus property prices remained artificially high.
 This model is only sustainable if prices kept going up.
 Now that property prices in the UK are not growing at the same rate, and in some areas they are stagnant, straight up property ownership via the BOMAD is not the great investment it once was.

 Tax implications from BOMAD can also be problematic, these range from increased inheritance taxes from lump sums, income tax implications from loans and additional stamp duty costs associated with shared ownership.
-This can, in turn, add additional costs in lawyers and accountant fees, although often borrowers are protected from inheritance tax implications after 7 years.
+This can, in turn, add additional costs in lawyers and accountant fees.

 Hidden costs and Friction